-Peanut kernel flour (the part of the peanut that you eat) promotes the growth of beneficial bacteria, inhibits the growth of pathogenic bacteria, and reduces the ability of pathogens to invade host cells.
+Peanut kernel flour (flour made from the part of the peanut that you eat) may promote the growth of beneficial bacteria, inhibit the growth of pathogenic bacteria, and reduce the ability of pathogens to invade host cells.3

-Peanut skins contain polyphenols which are not absorbed but interact with the gut to improve elevated blood lipids.
+Peanut skins contain polyphenols which are not absorbed but interact with the gut to improve elevated blood lipids.4

 If you’re worried about aflatoxins:

-In isolated colon cancer lines, peanut agglutinin stimulates the growth of tumors.
-Peanut agglutinin also mimics the action of a known promoter of cancer metastasis (spreading to other tissues).
-Metastasis is what kills most cancer patients.
+In isolated colon cancer lines, peanut agglutinin stimulates the growth of tumors.11 Peanut agglutinin may also mimics the action of a known promoter of cancer metastasis (spreading to other tissues).12 Metastasis is what kills most cancer patients.

 In both cases, peanut agglutinin looks problematic in the context of existing cancer.
 It does not appear to promote the development of cancer.

-Peanut agglutinin (via peanut oil) also promotes atherosclerosis in animal models.
+Peanut agglutinin (via peanut oil) has also been shown to promote atherosclerosis in animal models.13

 Looking at the broader picture, peanut consumption correlates with good health.
-The people who eat the most peanuts have a lower risk of various cancers, including colorectal cancer, esophageal cancer (in a high-risk area of China, no less), and pancreatic cancer in men, as well as all-cause mortality and mortality from heart disease.
-This isn’t proof that they’re good for us, of course, or “anti-cancer,” but it is a strike against the idea that peanut agglutinin is a wholly toxic cancer-and-heart-disease promoter.
+Evidence shows that the people who eat the most peanuts could have a lower risk of various cancers, including colorectal cancer,14esophageal cancer (in a high-risk area of China, no less),15 and pancreatic cancer inmen,16 as well as potentially lower all-cause mortality and mortality from heart disease.17 This isn’t proof that they’re good for us, of course, or “anti-cancer,” but it is a strike against the idea that peanut agglutinin is a wholly toxic cancer-and-heart-disease promoter.
 If the effect was that powerful, it would probably show up in population studies.